Skip to content

 Client bindings

-• C++: Tryll::TryllClient::CreateEmbeddedStringStorage (file config) / CreateEmbeddedStringStorageFromStrings (inline) — TryllClient.h
+• C++: Tryll::Client::TryllClient::CreateEmbeddedStringStorage (file config) / CreateEmbeddedStringStorageFromStrings (inline) — TryllClient.h

 • Python: tryll_client.TryllClient.create_embedded_string_storage (pass either config_path=… or strings=…) — client.py